fflnvb/InstaLike/README.md

 # InstaLike

-**Note:** *Instagram switched their API model for non-approved developers from request-limitations into a sandbox-mode, which made this script useless for them.
-Therefore the maintenance for this code has been discontinued and is probably deprecated.
+**Note:** *Instagram switched their API model for non-approved developers from request-limitations into a sandbox-mode, which made this script useless for normal people like you and me.
+Therefore the maintenance has been discontinued and the script is probably deprecated.
 However, the code and the system itself is very interesting to share.*

 ## What is InstaLike: